 Congress Asset provides discretionary and model portfolio investment management services primarily to institutional clients.
-Clients of the Firm include advisory platforms, charitable organizations, pension, and profit-sharing plans, including plans subject to the Taft-Hartley Act and the Employee Retirement and Income Security Act ("ERISA"), state and municipal government entities, corporations, taxable and tax-exempt institutions, high net worth individuals, and commingled investment vehicles such as mutual funds and ETFs ("Clients").
+Clients of the Firm include advisory platforms, charitable organizations, pension, and profit-sharing plans, including plans subject to the Taft-Hartley Act and the Employee Retirement and Income Security Act ("ERISA"), state and municipal government entities, corporations, taxable and tax-exempt institutions, high net worth individuals, and commingled investment vehicles such as collective investment trusts ("CIT" or "Trust"), mutual funds and ETFs ("Clients").
 Congress Asset also provides these services in the capacity of a sub-adviser to mutual fund advisors and to wrap account programs sponsored by other investment advisers and broker-dealers ("Wrap Sponsors").